germuth/Kekule/README.md

 Double bonds are represented using a pairwise disjoint subgraph, where every edge in the subgraph represents a double bond.
 Pairwise because a double bond reaches two vertices, and disjoint because double bonds are seen at every other position in an alternating path.
-It is possible to give every carbon atom precisely one double bond if its graph has a ëperfect matchingí.
+It is possible to give every carbon atom precisely one double bond if its graph has a ‚Äòperfect matching‚Äô.
 Each perfect matching corresponds to a single resonance structure.

-Certain vertices are labelled ëportsí are are not required to contain a double bond.
+Certain vertices are labelled ‚Äòports‚Äô are are not required to contain a double bond.
 Therefore, our matchings can contain imperfections at the ports.
-Ports are where the molecule connects to the ëoutside worldí.
+Ports are where the molecule connects to the ‚Äòoutside world‚Äô.
 This could allow not only connectivity between molecules, but locations to observe and influence molecular behaviour.
 Anything can be attached to a port, as it does not affect the interchanging of bonds or the switching behaviour.